 There are many blogging platforms to choose from.
 Some are free, and others cost money.
 Free platforms include Blogger, SquareSpace, and Wix.
 There are also other free platforms designed specifically for teachers, like Tes.com or TeachersPayTeachers.com.
 But, before you reach for these free options, it’s important to know that they come with some drawbacks.

 - Poor Customization Abilities: With a free blogging platform, you don’t have the ability to fully customize it to match your style and preferences.

-- Unprofessional Look: Having a domain name like “MyTeacherBlog.Squarespace.com” looks a lot less professional than a self-hosted blog, which would look like this: “MyTeacherBlog.com”.
+- Unprofessional Look: Having a domain name like “MyTeacherBlog.Squarespace.com” looks a lot less professional than having your own domain, which would look like this: “MyTeacherBlog.com”.

 - Limited Capabilities: A lot of features that you will find in professional websites aren’t available on free blogging platforms, such as e-commerce, email delivery services, custom themes, etc.